Vice President - Industry, Labor, & Economics

 Center for Automotive Research

-Kristin Dziczek is director of the Industry, Labor & Economics Group at the Center for Automotive Research (CAR).
+Kristin Dziczek is Vice President of Industry, Labor & Economics at the Center for Automotive Research (CAR).
 Dziczek joined CAR in 2005, and has more than 25 years of experience as a researcher and policy analyst.
 She is globally recognized as an expert on automotive labor, employment, and talent issues, especially on the topic of labor union relations and contracts, and she regularly presents at conferences and industry events throughout North America.

 Kristin leads the ILE team—a group whose expertise includes economic analysis, forecasting & modeling, policy, and economic development.
 The ILE team’s research portfolio is focused on developing a better understanding of the connections between the automotive industry, technology, the economy, society, and public policy, and is home to CAR’s Automotive Communities Partnership program.
 Kristin’s research includes analyzing the competitive cost position of the U.S. automotive industry, and evaluating how different tax, trade, or industrial policies and incentives could impact overall automotive sales, production, and employment.